Cheesy, baked cheese straws are a delicious swap for regular breadsticks and super easy to bake with puff pastry and cheese.

 Step 10: Hold strips by each end and turn until each strip turns into a nice cheese twist straw

-Step 11: Place cheese straws on a baking sheet, and bake until brown (about 10 minutes)
+Step 11: Place cheese straws on a baking sheet, and bake until golden brown, about 10 minutes.

 What to Serve with Cheese Twists